Updated August 2013

 Muscle-strengthening activities, also called weight-bearing exercise or resistance training, involve moving or resisting the movement of weight with your muscles.
 For most people, it is normal to have mildly sore or tired muscles after weight or resistance training.
 This occurs because these activities actually cause very small muscle tears that take two or three days to heal.
 When the muscles heal, they heal stronger.
 Therefore it is important for you to wait two to three days after having exercised a part of the body before strengthening it again.
 This is usually the amount of time it takes for any soreness to go away.

-For health benefits, the DHHS recommends that adults do muscle-strengthening activities at lease two days a week at moderate to high levels of intensity.
+For health benefits, the DHHS recommends that adults do muscle-strengthening activities at least two days a week at moderate to high levels of intensity.
 These activities should work all the major muscle groups, including the arms, legs, chest, back, and abdomen.

 There are several types of muscle-strengthening activities: